Hearst Opinion Writing Competition Winners Named

 HEARST PHOTOJOURNALISM WINNERS NAMED

-San Francisco – Ten college photographers have been named finalists in the November 2009 photojournalism competition of the Hearst Journalism Awards Program.
-Entries in the first of three photojournalism competitions were in the categories of portrait/personality, feature and “personal vision.”
+San Francisco – Five college photographers have been named winners in the November photo journalism competition of the Hearst Journalism Awards Program.
+Entries in the first of three photo competitions were in the categories of portrait/personality, feature and “personal vision.”

-The winners were selected from among 86 entries submitted from 52 schools nationwide.
-The top four winners, along with the top four finalists in the next two competitions and two overall highest scorers, will submit additional photos for the semi-final round of judging next April.
-Six finalists will be chosen from that round to compete in the program’s National Photojournalism Championship, along with writing and broadcast finalists.
+The winners were selected from among 88 entries submitted from 53 schools nationwide.
+The top four winners, along with the top four finalists in the next two photo competitions and two overall highest scorers, will submit additional photos for the semi-final round of judging next May.
+Six finalists will be chosen from that round to compete in the program’s National Photo journalism Championship, along with writing, broadcast and multimedia finalists.

 110 member universities of the Association of Schools of Journalism and Mass Communication with accredited undergraduate journalism programs are eligible to participate in the Hearst competitions.

-To view the top four finalists’ winning work, please check the monthly winners section of the website which is updated shortly after each competition.
+To view the top four finalists’ winning work, view the monthly winners section of the web site.

 Contact: